nodebits/nodebits.org/articles/file-hoister.markdown

 To create a certificate, follow the instructions in the [tls][] section of the docs.
 I've created a self-signed certificate and put it in the repo.
 (It's not actually secure if you check your private key into a public repo like this.)

 Ok, now to adjust the server to use https.
 One change is to swap which module we're loading and add in the FS module for loading the cert.
-Also we'll need to load the cert files into an options object to pass into the `HTTPS.createServer` call.
-Here is the new complete code listing after converting it to useing HTTPS with a self-signed cert.
+We'll also need to load the certificate files into an options object to pass into the `HTTPS.createServer` call.
+Here is the new complete code listing after converting it to using HTTPS with a self-signed certificate.

     #@git://github.com/nodebits/file-hoister.git#step2.js

 When you make a request to this server with a browser, you'll probably get a nasty warning about it not being trusted.
 If you're sure it's your server, then it's quite secure.
-It's just not safe for servers in the wild to use self-signed certs because they could be impostors.
+It's just not safe for servers in the wild to use self-signed certificates because they could be impostors.

 ## Step Three - Authentication and Authorization

 Having a strongly encrypted connection alone isn't enough to make your site safe.
 We also need to authenticate users and then authorize them for specific tasks.
 To do this, we'll use HTTP basic auth and some simple objects to store data.

 For username password combos, we'll just store them in the clear within the source.
 Don't do this in a real website!
-But for streaming movies over you home network, it's probably fine.
+But for streaming movies over your home network, it's probably fine.

     #@git://github.com/nodebits/file-hoister.git#step3.js,20-23